All Episodes

 Thank you.

-So I just wanted to say that, you know, pursuant to the the recent opinion that came from the Derek Shauvin case.
+So I just wanted to say that, you know, pursuant to the recent opinion that came from the Derek Chauvin case, you know, here in Illinois, we have officially we're getting rid of cash bond.

-And I think the state of Illinois is gonna be one of the first states in the whole union spearheading it of the attack on the thin blue line that keeps civilized society safe from criminals.
+And I think the state of Illinois is going to be one of the first states in the whole union spearheading the attack on the thin blue line that keeps civilized society safe from criminals.

 Well, they've already done this in New York.

-The the immunity you're talking about is the indemnification if police officers get sued, if they have to be if they're financially on the hook and they have to pay for their own attorneys, that they won't they don't make enough money to hire these attorneys.
+If they have to be, if they're financially on the hook and they have to pay for their own attorneys, they don't make enough money to hire these attorneys.

 Absolutely.

-It will it I guarantee you you'll see mass resignations and you will nobody will become a cop because nobody's gonna be able to afford it.
+I guarantee you, you will see mass resignations, and nobody will become a cop because nobody's going to be able to afford it.

-Look, you know, I'm I'm fortunate, and I wasn't so fortunate early in my life.
+Look, you know, I'm fortunate, and I wasn't so fortunate early in my life.

 I'm like, really?